IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_snapshot.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

+  guid (True, str, None)
+    (Required for new resource) GUID of the App Configuration service.
+Get it from the service instance credentials section of the dashboard.

   git_file_path (True, str, None)
     (Required for new resource) Git file path, this is a path where your configuration file will be written.

-  git_token (True, str, None)
-    (Required for new resource) Git token, this needs to be provided with enough permission to write and update the file.

   action (False, str, None)
     action promote

+  git_config_id (True, str, None)
+    (Required for new resource) Git config id.
+Allowed special characters are dot ( . ), hyphen( - ), underscore ( _ ) only

   git_config_name (True, str, None)
     (Required for new resource) Git config name.
 Allowed special characters are dot ( . ), hyphen( - ), underscore ( _ ) only

-  git_branch (True, str, None)
+  git_token (True, str, None)
-    (Required for new resource) Branch name to which you need to write or update the configuration.
+    (Required for new resource) Git token, this needs to be provided with enough permission to write and update the file.

   environment_id (True, str, None)
     (Required for new resource) Environment id.

-  guid (True, str, None)
-    (Required for new resource) GUID of the App Configuration service.
-Get it from the service instance credentials section of the dashboard.

-  git_config_id (True, str, None)
-    (Required for new resource) Git config id.
-Allowed special characters are dot ( . ), hyphen( - ), underscore ( _ ) only

   git_url (True, str, None)